warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 while slowly changing $s$, the final resulting state will be the *corresponding* eigenvector of $H_B$.
 {% annotate Show what I mean by slowly change evolution as a series of matrix multiplications.
-Also, explain what corresponding eigenvector means.
-One thing I don't understand is why the two Hamiltonians $H_A$ and $H_B$ have to be related.
-Maybe they don't have to, but it would be helpful?
-I can get a better intuition for this by plotting the lowest eigenvalues of $H(s)$. %} This is useful if one Hamiltonian is diagonal, or at least easy to diagonalize, because then we can easily find its ground state.
+Also, explain what corresponding eigenvector means. %} This is useful if one Hamiltonian is diagonal, or at least easy to diagonalize, because then we can easily find its ground state.
 Then we adiabatically evolve this ground state to get the ground state of another Hamiltonian that is perhaps